 Faye Hall BA BSc Certified Coach Trainer

 Faye obtained a degree in politics at Sussex University during which time she developed a particular interest in the globalisation of the food industry, nutrition and health.
 She then worked in the catering industry for 15 years.
 After having a family, she decided to formalise her long standing interest in nutrition and health and obtained a first class honours degree in Nutritional Therapy at CNELM.
 Faye is a Certified NLP Trainer and Nutritional Therapist, and she combines these skills and runs a private practice as a Nutrition Coach, specialising in sports nutrition, coaching and weight management.
+Faye is Director of Professional standards & Membership Development for the UK & International health Coaching Association.
 Faye is Module Leader for Why Weight Practitioner.
-Faye provides group professional mentoring sessions to students to discuss career options and pathways and one-to-one mentorship for students in their final year of study.

 Janet Lakin BSc

 Before discovering nutrition, Janet’s previous working life was spent in marketing working for an international hotel company.
 Janet is a first class honours graduate of the BSc Hons Nutritional Therapy programme taught at CNELM.
 She also has a BSc in Business Studies.
 Janet formally co-directed a London based nutritional therapy company called Key Nutrition, which focused on seeing clients on a one to one basis, as well as working with schools, businesses and local charities.
-Janet is Joint Programme Lead for the PNPD, Clinic Manager and Module Leader for Level 6 Personalised Supervised Consultations and Practice module on the PNPD.
+Janet is Programme Lead for the PNPD, Clinic Manager and Module Leader for Level 6 Personalised Supervised Consultations and Practice module on the PNPD programme.
 She is a member of the Senior Academic Team.
-Janet is currently on leave of absence.

 Chris Rasey BA Certified Coach Trainer